Updated: May 17

 Next on the line, after passing just three miles from Monticello, Jefferson's home, is the Capitol itself.

-As to the question of the site of the Capitol having been an important site prior to the immigration wave from Europe, I don't know for sure.
-I did find some references to Native Americans having had sites on "modern-day spots like the White House and Capitol Hill", but I can't find any detail, apart from mentions of pot shards and other finds on the grounds of the White House.
+It's hard to know for sure whether the site of the Capitol was an important site prior to the immigration wave from Europe.
+While there are precedences set for important religious and political sites being placed on the exact spots of vanquished peoples, it's another matter altogether to find proof.
+I did find some vague references to Native Americans having had sites on "modern-day spots like the White House and Capitol Hill", but I can't find any detail, apart from mentions of pot shards and other finds on the grounds of the White House.

 An article in the Washington Post says "The Nacotchtank tribe in the early 1600s had about 300 members who lived in villages, mostly along the eastern banks of what is now the Anacostia River, before merging with other tribes in the early 1700s." and that "Samuel Vincent Proudfit, an archaeologist who worked with the Interior Department in the 1800s, found signs of the tribe’s existence in the remains of a village near Garfield Park, between First and Second streets SE on Capitol Hill."(2)